 (4) In this section, a reference to the doing of any thing includes a reference to the omission to do any thing.

-[Section 18A inserted by No. 20 of 2011 s.
+[Section 18A inserted: No. 20 of 2011 s.
 22.]

 18B.
-Directions by Minister
+Directions to Corporation by Minister

 (1) Subject to subsection (3), the Minister may give written directions to the Corporation with respect to the performance of its functions, either generally or in relation to a particular matter, and the Corporation is to give effect to any such direction.